 OatMeals is the world’s first all-oatmeal cafe selling oatmeal-based treats including their signature oatmeal bowls.
 The oatmeal bowls come in a wide variety of flavors and toppings to choose from with prices starting from $8 and up.

 Oat Meals currently consists of a single retail location on W 3rd.
-Street in Manhattan but has expansion plans, including a new store in Midtown.
+Street in Manhattan but the owner’s big expansion plans are to open a new store in Midtown.

 You can Build Your Own bowl by selecting from three sizes of bowls: Baby Bear, Mama Bear and Papa Bear (of course) with steel-cut oats made with water and choose from among more than 80 toppings.